A Survey on Speech Large Language Models for Understanding: Toward General Speech Understanding: Emergence and Evolution of Speech LLMs

 \subsection{From Cascade to Unified: The Emergence of Speech LLMs for Speech Understanding}

-Following the definition of speech understanding in Section \ref{sec:definition} and the task taxonomy proposed in Section \ref{taxonomy:functional} , we can categorize speech understanding into two broad perspectives: one centered on perceptual processing (e.g., ASR and related tasks), and the other focused on cognitive reasoning over spoken input, encompassing both shallow and deep understanding objectives (e.g., SLU and beyond).
+Following the definition of speech understanding in Section~\ref{sec:definition} and the task taxonomy proposed in Section~\ref{taxonomy:functional}, we can categorize speech understanding into two broad perspectives: one centered on perceptual processing (e.g., ASR and related tasks), and the other focused on cognitive reasoning over spoken input, encompassing both shallow and deep understanding objectives (e.g., SLU and beyond).
 Given the absence of a consistent historical term, this section traces the evolution of Speech LLMs from the representative perspectives of ASR and SLU, which jointly illuminate the broader trajectory of speech understanding.
 While not exhaustive, these two lines of development offer illustrative anchors for understanding the structural and functional progress in the field.

 We broadly divide the development of models for speech understanding into two main stages.
 The first is the era of \textit{modular architectures}, typically characterized by cascaded structures with separately optimized components.
 The second is the emergence of \textit{end-to-end architectures}, where the system is trained holistically to optimize performance across the entire pipeline.
-Within the end-to-end paradigm, a further transition has occurred—from \textit{E2E Specialized Speech Understanding System}, an end-to-end system designed for a single or a small set of well-defined tasks, to \textit{E2E General Speech Understanding Systems} by allowing language instructions to specify any task and supporting outputs that can capture any form of understanding.
+Within the end-to-end paradigm, a further transition has occurred.
+The field has moved from \textit{E2E Specialized Speech Understanding Systems}, which are designed for a single or a small set of well-defined tasks, to \textit{E2E General Speech Understanding Systems}.
+In these general systems, language instructions can specify any task, and the model supports outputs that can capture any form of understanding.
 Each stage not only represents a milestone in model capacity and architecture but also demonstrates the increasing convergence between tasks, ultimately culminating in a unified modeling capability aimed at general speech understanding.
-An overview of this development process is illustrated in Figure \ref{fig:development}.
+An overview of this development process is illustrated in Figure~\ref{fig:development}.